 - Sadabahar Plant Care

-Preparing Potting Soil For Sadabahar
+Preparing Potting Soil For Sadabahar Plant

-What type of potting soil is good for sadabahar?
+What type of potting soil is good for Sadabahar?

 The only requirement for its soil is that it should be fast draining.

-Which means the water should flush out of the container quickly.
+This means the water should flush out of the container quickly.

 So, an ideal growing medium for Sadabahar will consist of: